Skip to content

 Save the install to your repo

-Write these three variables to .env.local at the project root:
+Write these three variables to .env.local at the project root (the done envelope returns them under save_to_env):

 .env.local